immuni-app/immuni-documentation/Technology Description.md

 **National Healthcare Service.** The Italian national healthcare system, known as the _Servizio Sanitario Nazionale._

-**One Time Password (OTP).** A random, ten-character code used to authenticate calls between the Mobile Client and the Exposure Ingestion Service while uploading TEKs, Exposure Detection Summaries, Exposure Infos, and the user’s Province of Domicile.
+**One Time Password (OTP).** A random, ten-character code used to authenticate calls between the Mobile Client and the Exposure Ingestion Service while uploading TEKs, Epidemiological Info, and the user’s Province of Domicile.
 The code is generated on the Mobile Client and then authorised by a Healthcare Operator via the OTP Service.
 It expires after a defined interval.

+**Operational Info.** Data on the Mobile Client’s working condition and Exposure notifications.
+The data include:

+- Whether the device runs iOS or Android
+- Whether permission to leverage the A/G Framework is granted
+- Whether the device’s Bluetooth is enabled
+- Whether permission to send local notifications is granted
+- Whether the user was notified of a Risky Exposure after the last Exposure Detection
+- The date on which the last Risky Exposure took place, if any

+The data are periodically uploaded to the Analytics Service without leveraging a user identifier or device identifier, and without requiring the user to authenticate in any way (including verifying a phone number or email).
+This helps protect user privacy.

 **OTP Service.** See [Architecture](#architecture).

 **Province of Domicile.** Different areas in Italy are managing the emergency differently, and the advice users receive may vary based on where they are located.
+Also, the Epidemiological Info and the Operational Info are more informative when broken down by geographical regions.
 To protect the user’s privacy, the App only asks for the province in which they live.
 This happens during the onboarding process.

 **Received Signal Strength Indicator (RSSI).** The power of a radio signal as measured at the receiving end of the transmission.

+**Risky Exposure.** An Exposure for which the Total Risk Score as determined through the Exposure Detection is high enough that Immuni elects to notify the user that they may be at risk.

 **Rolling Proximity Identifier (RPI).** A 16-byte identifier generated from a TEK, broadcast via BLE by a Mobile Client, and stored locally by the nearby Mobile Clients.
 The RPI being broadcast changes multiple times an hour to prevent wireless tracking of the Mobile Client.

 **RPI Database.** The local database where the RPIs that the Mobile Client has collected are stored.

-**Technical Info.** Data on the Mobile Client’s working condition, useful to estimate the adoption of the App among the population and inform the decision making process of the National Healthcare Service in a number of areas, including product development, engineering, and communications.
-The data include:

-- Whether the device runs iOS or Android
-- Whether permission to leverage the A/G Framework is on
-- Whether the device’s Bluetooth is on
-- Whether permission to send local notifications is on

-The data are periodically uploaded to the Analytics Service without asking the user to authenticate or leveraging any user or device identifier, which helps protect user privacy.

 **TEK Chunk.** A set of TEKs, created by the Exposure Ingestion Service by grouping TEKs generated on and uploaded by the Mobile Clients of users who tested positive for SARS-CoV-2 in a specific time window.
 The TEK Chunks are then made available for download to the Mobile Client by the Exposure Reporting Service.
 To avoid duplicate downloads, the TEK Chunks are immutable and assigned a unique incremental index.
 They are generated periodically as new TEKs are uploaded by the Mobile Clients and deleted after 14 days.

 **Temporary Exposure Key (TEK).** A 16-byte, cryptographic, random key generated by a Mobile Client.
 Every day, the Mobile Client generates a different TEK and uses it to derive a set of RPIs.
 The TEKs leave the Mobile Client only after receiving user approval and only when the user has tested positive for SARS-CoV-2.
 The server deletes TEKs older than 14 days.

 **Total Risk Score.** For a specific Exposure, the assessed risk that a SARS-CoV-2 transmission may have occurred.
-This is expressed as a value from 1 to 8 and calculated through a risk model.
-The model is a weighted average of contributions from different factors:
+This is calculated through a risk model.
+The model accounts for contributions from different factors, as follows:

 - The number of days since the Exposure occurred
 - The duration of the Exposure